ChasoniCK/Wolfera/README.md

 - **Great for experimentation**: the interpreter and AST are clear and approachable.
 - **Modular architecture**: lexer, parser, AST, interpreter, and errors are separated for maintainability.

-## Getting Started

-(Download and installation instructions will be added here.)